BrechtPorrez/SpringBootTestingDemo/README.md

 - Swagger and Swagger UI
 - Postgres
 - Docker compose for Postgres and Redis
+- Caching with Redis

 ## To be implemented
-- Automatic mapper so the Domain object and the DTO can be split up
+- Automatic mapper so the Domain object and the DTO can be split up (Mapstruct)
 - RabbitMQ
 - Kafka
 - OAuth2